krivaten/custility/README.md

 [(back to top)](#top)

-These utilities allow you to control the _display_ of elements, and are very simple to use.
+These utilities allow you to control the _display_ of elements.

 ### Prefixes
 By default, responsive breakpoint based class names are generated for you.
 If you would like to generate non-responsive breakpoint class names, set the variable `$include-responsive-display` to `false`.
 If you do this, the only display prefix will be `.dsp--`, otherwise you will have the following: